zaneenders/_WebsiteBuilder/README.md

 This will generate a `Dockerfile` appropriate for what ever you named your executable target the.

 From here the steps are pretty easy.
 Follow the [fly.io](https://fly.io/docs/apps/launch/) instructions and you are off to the races using `fly launch` or `fly deploy` for proceeding updates.

+## Next steps

+- [ ] Integrate Swift NIO
+- [ ] Add more types to the language so websites don't look so primitive
+- [ ] Add some sort of @State to the DSL and use websockets to update the dom to reflect the mutations